mdsol/jive/anniversary/README.md

 # Jive Anniversary

-Jive Anniversary will post a status update when an employee are having an anually work anniversary.
+Jive Anniversary posts a status update to a specific group when a user has a work anniversary as indicated by the "Hire Date" field in their user profile.
+It can also post status updates at regional appropriate timezones if a "Region" field is set appropriately.
-The status will be posted in a Jive group depending on the time of the day:
+For example, if cron jobs are set up accordingly:

- - at Hour 0 it will run from APAC
+ - at 0:00 UTC it will run for APAC users
- - at Hour 8 it will run from EMEA
+ - at 8:00 UTC it will run for EMEA users
- - for the rest of the hours it will for all regions.
+ - at 14:00 UTC it will run for all other users

-It's also checking if the worker is permanent (is not *Contingent worker* and is noy working *Remote*), and worker is not *inactive*.
+For a corporate intranet, you can have it only run for active full-time employees, by filtering on "Employee Type" and "Employee Status" fields.

-The message it will look like this:
+The status message will look something like:
 ````
 John Doe celebrated 2 years at Steel Inc. today.